 Homeless people in St. Louis had banded together to form a colony of ad hoc houses on the banks of the Mississippi River, the article said.
 And they had named their homes after the president they blamed for ruining their lives.

 It was just the second time the newspaper had printed the word “Hooverville,” but the word would soon come to stand for the miserable settlements formed by hundreds of thousands of Americans who could no longer afford housing.
-Just two years since the stock market crash, the Depression had already decimated millions of lives.
+Just two years after the stock market crash, the Depression had already decimated millions of lives.
 But in St. Louis, the nation’s seventh-largest city at the time, the outlook was even worse.
 The city’s unemployment rate was far higher than the national average, peaking at over 30 percent in 1933.

 Over the years, St. Louis’ settlement would become the nation’s largest, home to between 3,000 and 5,000 down-and-out victims of the Great Depression.
 Inside the colony, residents thumbed their nose at the economic disaster, giving neighborhoods names like “Happyland” and “Merryland,” electing a mayor, and taking on the trappings of a legitimate town.
 But the infamous Hooverville was also home to some of the Great Depression’s most acute suffering.